Professional Development Services

 - Give students hope to set goals and strive for a brighter future

-This professional development workshop offers coping strategies for at-risk students facing the combined elements of academic performance, high achievement standards, media messages, peer pressure, and family tension.
+This professional development workshop offers coping strategies for students facing the combined elements of academic performance, high achievement standards, media messages, peer pressure, and family tension.
 As a result of participating in this hands-on workshop participants will learn how to:

-- Recognize risk factors and employ protective factors for students at-risk
+- Recognize risk factors and employ protective factors for students

 - 2. Apply effective methods to teach personal resilience to students